Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 2. The number of Spanish learners is growing

-Per many statistics, Spanish is a widely studied language.
+Many statistics show that Spanish is a widely studied language.
 For example, many experts agree it is now the fourth most-taught language globally, after English, French, and Chinese.

-Some top motivations are exquisite vacations, Spanish-related careers, and cultural elements.
+Top motivators include luxurious vacations, Spanish-related careers, and cultural elements.

 3. Promoting the use of Spanish